 A screenshot with annotations helps you instantly communicate with your team and aids in comprehension, reducing miscommunication and making you and your team more productive.

-CloudApp is a screenshot capturing and editing tool that helps you “work at the speed of sight” and harness the power of visual communication for improved performance and productivity.
+CloudApp is a screenshot tool that helps you “work at the speed of sight” and harness the power of visual communication for improved performance and productivity.

 The human brain interprets images 60,000X faster than text.
 Screenshots give you the power to instantly communicate in seconds.

 And CloudApp’s all-in-one solution makes it one of the best screenshot software options out there.

 It’s one of the few solutions on this list that work with both macOS and Windows, along with an iOS app and a Chrome Extension.
 It even runs on Linux.
 Wherever you work or whatever device you’re using, CloudApp is there to help you capture your screen.

 You can capture your entire screen, window, or specific area on your pc and manipulate the image using the screenshot editor.
 All your screenshots are stored securely in the cloud.